-- (c) The Chairperson of a committee has the authority to call the committee to order, designate which legislative measures and subject matters posted for hearing shall be taken up and in what order, order a record vote to be taken on each legislative measure called for a vote, preserve order and decorum during committee meetings, establish procedural rules (subject to approval by the Speaker) governing the presentation and consideration of legislative measures and subject matters, and generally supervise the affairs of the committee.
+(c) The Chairperson of a committee has the authority to call the committee to order, designate which legislative measures and subject matters posted for hearing shall be taken up and in what order, order a record vote to be taken on each legislative measure called for a vote, preserve order and decorum during committee meetings, establish procedural rules (subject to approval by the Speaker) governing presentation and consideration of legislative measures and subject matters, and generally supervise the affairs of the committee.
 Any such procedural rules must be filed with the Clerk and copies provided to all members of the committee.
-The Vice-Chairperson of a committee or other member of the committee from the majority caucus may preside over its meetings in the absence or at the direction of the Chairperson.
-In the case of standing or special committees with Co-Chairpersons from different political parties, the "Chairperson" for purposes of this Rule is the Co-Chairperson from the majority caucus. - (d) A vacancy on a committee, or in the position of Chairperson, Co-Chairperson, Vice-Chairperson, or Minority Spokesperson on a committee, exists when a member resigns from the position, ceases to be a Representative, or changes political party affiliation.
+The Vice-Chairperson of a committee or other member of the committee from the majority caucus may preside over its in the absence or at the direction of meetings the Chairperson.
+In the case of standing or special committees with Co-Chairpersons from different political parties, the "Chairperson" for purposes of this Rule is the Co-Chairperson from the majority caucus.

+(d) A vacancy on a committee, or in the position of Chairperson, Co-Chairperson, Vice-Chairperson, or Minority Spokesperson on a committee, exists when a member resigns from the position, ceases to be a Representative, or changes political party affiliation.
 Resignations and notices of a change in political party affiliation shall be made in writing to the Clerk, who shall promptly notify the Speaker and Minority Leader.
-Replacement members shall be of the same political party as that of the member who resigns, and shall be appointed in the same manner as the original appointment, except that in the case of a vacancy in the position of Chairperson or Co-Chairperson, the replacement member need not be from the same political party.
-The Speaker or Minority Leader may appoint a temporary replacement to fill a vacancy until such time as a permanent member has been appointed.
-In the case of vacancies on subcommittees, the parent committee shall fill the vacancy in the same manner as the original appointment.
+Replacement members shall be of the same political party as that of the member who resigns, and shall be appointed in the same manner as the original appointment,

-- (e) The Chairperson of a committee has the authority to call meetings of that committee, subject to the approval of the Speaker.
-In the case of standing or special committees with Co-Chairpersons from different political parties, the Co-Chairperson from the majority caucus has the authority to call meetings of the special committee, subject to the approval of the Speaker.
-Except as otherwise provided by these Rules, committee meetings shall be convened in accordance with Rule 21. - (f) This Rule may be suspended only by the affirmative vote of 71 members elected.

-11. Standing Committees.
-The Standing Committees of the House are as follows:

-ADOPTION & CHILD WELFARE

-AGRICULTURE & CONSERVATION
+- 1 except that in the case of a vacancy in the position of - 2 Chairperson or Co-Chairperson, the replacement member need not - 3 be from the same political party.
+The Speaker or Minority - 4 Leader may appoint a temporary replacement to fill a vacancy - 5 until such time as a permanent member has been appointed.
+In - 6 the case of vacancies on subcommittees, the parent committee - 7 shall fill the vacancy in the same manner as the original - 8 appointment. - 9 (e) The Chairperson of a committee has the authority to - 10 call meetings of that committee, subject to the approval of - 11 the Speaker.
+In the case of standing or special committees - 12 with Co-Chairpersons from different political parties, the - 13 Co-Chairperson from the majority caucus has the authority to - 14 call meetings of the special committee, subject to the - approval of the Speaker.
+Except as otherwise provided by these - Rules, committee meetings shall be convened in accordance with - 17 Rule 21. - 18 (f) This Rule may be suspended only by the affirmative - vote of 71 members elected. - 20 (Source: H.R.
+72, 102nd G.A.) - 21 (House Rule 11) - 22 11.
+Standing Committees.
+The Standing Committees of the - 23 House are as follows: - 24 ADOPTION & CHILD WELFARE - 25 AGRICULTURE & CONSERVATION